-- 1. Unless otherwise stated herein, each wireless support structure shall be set back from all property lines a distance equal to its engineered fall zone plus ten percent.
+1. Unless otherwise stated herein, each wireless support structure shall be set back from all property lines a distance equal to its engineered fall zone plus ten percent.
 The setback shall be measured from the nearest portion of the right-of-way of any public road or thoroughfare and any occupied building or domicile.
-Further, the nearest portion of any new access road leading to a wireless communication facilities shall be no closer than 15 feet to the nearest property line. - 2.
-Accessory structures shall be located within the footprint of the approved facility and meet the minimum property line setbacks for the district or 30 feet from adjacent property lines whichever is more restrictive. - 3.
-There shall be no development of habitable buildings within the wireless support structure setback set forth in the preceding subsection. - Setback dimensions are provided on sheet "C-1 Site Plan".
-For this project, the engineered fall zone is 90' plus 10% for a total of a 99' fall zone setback.
-The fall zone has been designed by a licensed engineered and supporting documentation can be found in "Attachment 8" of submitted application.
+Further, the nearest portion of any new access road leading to a wireless communication facilities shall be no closer than 15 feet to the nearest property line.

+2. Accessory structures shall be located within the footprint of the approved facility and meet the minimum property line setbacks for the district or 30 feet from adjacent property lines whichever is more restrictive.

+3. There shall be no development of habitable buildings within the wireless support structure setback set forth in the preceding subsection.

+• Setback dimensions are provided on sheet "C-1.1 and C-2" (Site Plans).
+For this project, the engineered fall zone is 65' plus 10% for a total of a 71.5' fall zone setback.
+The distance between the center of the proposed tower and nearest abutting property lines are 77'-7" and 82'-3" respectively.
+The fall zone has been designed by a licensed engineer and supporting documentation can be found in "Attachment 8" of submitted application.
 There are no habitable buildings within the fall zone area.